Otto Niebergall

-Otto Niebergall (5 January 1904 - 13 February 1977) was a German politician (KPD).
+Otto Niebergall (5 January 1904 – 13 February 1977) was a German politician (KPD).
 During the twelve Nazi years, most of which he spent abroad, he was a resistance activist.

-After 1945 many of the those who before 1933 had been committed members of the Communist Party of Germany and who lived in what, in 1949, became West Germany, moved across to the Soviet sponsored zone, which after 1949 became communist East Germany.
+After 1945 many of those who before 1933 had been committed members of the Communist Party of Germany and who lived in what in 1949 became West Germany, moved across to the Soviet sponsored zone, which after 1949 became communist East Germany.
 Others stopped being communists or ceased to involve themselves in politics.
 Otto Niebergall continued to be a politically engaged Communist politician.
-For much of the time he managed to combine this with living in West Germany.
-That was unusual.
+For much of the time he managed to combine this with living in West Germany, which was unusual.

 Life

 Early years

 Otto Niebergall was born into a working-class family just outside Kusel, a small industrial town in the hills to the north-east of Saarbrücken.
 He trained for work as a machinist, an electrician and a miner, and these were the sectors in which he worked as a young man.
 In 1918 he was a co-founder of the Saarbrücken Young Socialists ("Arbeiterjugend") group.
 He was also actively engaged in the local branch of the Metal Workers' Union ("Deutscher Metallarbeiter-Verband" / DMV).
 In 1920 he relocated to Hamborn in the Ruhr region which at this time, like the Saarland, remained under French military occupation.
 In Hamborn, still aged only 16, he joined the Young Communists, in which he subsequently became a member of the district leadership team ("Unterbezirksleitung").
 The early 1920s were years of desperate austerity and of widespread quasi-military civil unrest in many parts of Germany.
 Niebergall joined the "Red Ruhr Army", established in the area as a response to the Freikorps units of unemployed demobilised former soldiers which had emerged in the aftermath of military defeat, and which continued to be active despite the failure in 1920 of the Kapp Putsch.